mmichellezhou/patchtst/README.md

 We used Claude to create the skeleton template for our codebase and repository.

 ## 9. Acknowledgements
-This work was completed as a coursework-style reproduction project for Cornell's CS4782: Deep Learning, with reference to the original PatchTST implementation.
+This work was completed as a class final project for Cornell's CS4782: Deep Learning, with reference to the original PatchTST implementation.